Nginx Setup¶

 When protecting multiple applications, use authorized domains to control which users can access which services.
 For example, you can restrict a developer to app.example.com while giving an operations engineer access to *.example.com.

-The Defender admin dashboard and guard page are served directly by the Go backend.
+The Castellum admin dashboard and guard page are served directly by the Go backend.
 You may optionally proxy them through Nginx as well:

 server {